BushLife - Backpack Gear Load Out

 Don’t Forget the Candle

-Finally, I often carry a UCO candle lantern.
+Finally, I carry a UCO candle lantern.
 These are fantastic as they come with their container, which you can hang or set down.
 As the candle burns down, the mechanism inside the lantern pushes the candle up to provide you with a constant, steady light.

 Remember to add a couple of extra candles to your get home bag.
 Do not use standard candles – their burn time is significantly less than the emergency variety.
 Candles like UCO’s burn for 9 hours – look for candles that burn for a minimum of 6 hours